 Being January, the temptation to write a blog discussing the new year and my hopeful writing goals is overwhelming.
 However, I thought it would be more interesting for you if I discussed other types of beginnings, like the importance of a good opening sentence.

-To get us started, here’s some opening lines from famous literary works:
+To get us started, here are some opening lines from famous literary works:

 ‘It was the best of times, it was the worst of times.
 It was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair.’
 Charles Dickens, A Tale of Two Cities (1859)